-Next we show how the end code and data could be used to construct a regular tray network for cancer associated cell types and how we can see how this regulatory network changes in the course of oncogenesis showing how certain TFs tend to be greatly rewired.
-Often this rewiring is involved in revering to a more stem-like state, particularly for edge losers.
+Next, we build ENCODE regulatory networks to pinpoint key regulators during the oncogenic transformation and validate them by knock-down experiments.
+We also cancer associated cell-type specific networks to measure regulatory changes during oncogenesis and catalog them to either moving toward or away from a stem-like state.

-We also show how the end code regulatory network indicates certain regulators are key and the oncogenic transformation and we can validate these regulators, particularly from doing a small scale knock down experiments.
-We further who how we can use the overall end code resource to prioritize non-coding elements and specific mutations as being important in cancer and then to validate these elements in further small scale studies.
+We further integrate the overall ENCODE resource to prioritize noncoding elements and mutations and then to validate them in further small-scale studies.

 V3

-Cancer genomes, most of the mutations in cancer genomes occur in the non-coding regions.
-Yet almost all the characterized driving mutations occur in the coding parts.
-This creates a central conundrum whether the non-coding regions, the genome, have functionally important mutations.
-The encode data set provides a platform for addressing this question.
+Most of the mutations in cancer genomes occur in the noncoding regions while almost of the characterized driver mutations occur in the coding parts.
+This creates a central conundrum whether the non-coding regions, the genome, have functionally important mutations during oncogenesis.
+The ENCODE data set provides a platform for addressing this question.
 In particular, we develop a companion resource based on this data that addresses this question.
-First, we show how the encode data can be used to develop accurate models for background mutation rates, to accurately find recurrent mutations in cancer genome mixed datasets.
+First, we show how the ENCODE data can be used to develop accurate models for background mutation rates, to accurately find recurrent mutations in cancer genome mixed datasets.
 Then we show how the advanced encode assays, particularly the [StarSeek 00:01:27] and the Chia Pet enable us to develop highly accurate definitions of enhancers and the linkage in enhancers to genes to make for a compact annotation that is more powered for finding recurrent regions.
 Then to link these non-coding regions into extended gene, to which also that are able [to burdening 00:01:56] calculations.

 Next, we show how the encode data can be used to build extended regulatory networks in cancer associated cell types and to see how these regulatory networks change between tumor and normal states.
 We observe in these contexts extensive rewiring of various sub-networks with many of the transcription factors that tend to be losing edges, moving in a more stem cell-like direction.
 We find that most of these rewiring changes are better attributed to chromatin changes than direct effects of a mutation.
 Finally, we show how the encode regulatory network can be used to prioritize key transcription factors and also RNA-binding proteins based on gene expression and cancer tissue.
 We can validate this prioritization with knockout experiments.
 We further use the encode, our resource to prioritize non-coding elements and mutations and show that these also can be validated in small-scale experiments.

 New abstract.